phetsims/phet-info/doc/core-voicing-quickstart-guide.md

-# Tier 1 Voicing - Quickstart Guide
+# Core Voicing - Quickstart Guide

 @author Jesse Greenberg

-A quick guide for adding Tier 1 Voicing to a PhET simulation.
+A quick guide for adding Core Voicing to a PhET simulation.

 Voicing uses speech synthesis to make PhET simulations more accessible.
 Unlike Interactive Description, which primarily uses the Parallel DOM for screen reader support, Voicing provides a built-in solution that self-voices content.

-Tier 1 Voicing is a subset of the full Voicing feature.
+Core Voicing is a subset of the full Voicing feature.
 It focuses on four main elements:

 - Voicing names for interactive objects
 - Voicing hint responses